Admissions and Assessment

 Schedule Your School Tour

-Gather Basic Student Info
+Gather Basic Student Information

 Match You to a Classroom

-You Get Our Enrollment Packet
+Get Our Enrollment Packet after Enrollment

 Application Fee

-Students who haven’t attended Bright Beginnings or Maslow will be assessed to determine their academic, social, and emotional skills.
+Students who haven’t attended Bright Beginnings or Maslow Academy will be assessed to determine their academic, social, and emotional skills.
 This helps us properly place your child into the classroom that best fits their needs.

 Primary Class only (first through third grade) – a $50 application fee covers this assessment as well as the associated administrative tasks.
 Current students have already been assessed, therefore do not need to pay the application fee.